-Trump looms large on first day of Barrett hearing as Dems sound alarms over ObamaCare, election, coronavirus
+Trump looms large in Barrett hearing as Harris, Dems sound alarms over ObamaCare, election, coronavirus

 Trump is taking center stage in Democrats' opening statements opposing Amy Coney Barrett's confirmation

-The Senate Judiciary Committee hearing Monday is about Judge Amy Coney Barret's nomination to the Supreme Court, but much of the focus – especially from Democrats – has been not on the nominee but on the person who nominated her: President Trump.
+The Senate Judiciary Committee hearing Monday was intended to be about Judge Amy Coney Barret's nomination to the Supreme Court, but much of the focus – especially from Democrats – was not on the nominee but on the person who nominated her: President Trump.

+"President Trump and Congressional Republicans repeatedly tried to get rid of the Affordable Care Act... so now they are trying to bypass the will of voters and have the Supreme Court do their dirty work," Sen. Kamala Harris, D-Calif., said.
+"That’s why President Trump promised to only nominate judges who will get rid of the Affordable Care Act."

+Harris is the Democratic vice-presidential candidate running to oust Trump from the Oval Office.

 "This whole thing, just like Trump, is an irresponsible botch," Sen. Sheldon Whitehouse, D-R.I., said during the hearing.